 Agape Volunteers was founded by Guillaume Lefevre after he volunteered for the first time in 2009.
 He felt that many of the volunteer agencies he had encountered did not conform to his ideals, and resolved to try for himself.
-Alongside several likeminded employees of other organisations who were also eager to start out on their own, he set up Agape Volunteers.
+Alongside several like-minded employees of other organisations who were also eager to start out on their own, he set up Agape Volunteers.

-They envisaged an organisation that was genuinely non-profit and volunteer-led.
-Three basic aims guided this new venture: to make volunteering as accessible as possible; to provide real, long term and flexible help to those in need; and to let volunteers grow into their role and make a real difference.
+They envisaged an organisation that was non-profit, volunteer-led and directly involved in projects in-country.
+Three basic aims guided this new venture: to make volunteering as accessible as possible; to provide real, long term and yet flexible help to those in need; and to let volunteers grow into their role and make a real difference.
 These aims have not changed.

 In 2011, Agape Volunteers began working with projects in Ghana.
-The programme in Ghana now consists of several elements with particular emphasis on teaching, childcare and medical placements, with volunteers also playing leading roles in sports and women's empowerment projects.
+The programme in Ghana now consists of several elements, with particular emphasis on music, orphanage, teaching and medical placements.